 How Do Termites Get Into Your Home?

-Termites are small insects with sizes between ¼ and ½ of an inch (0.6 – 1.2 cm) and are often confused with ants.
+Termites are small insects which range in size between ¼ and ½ of an inch (0.6 – 1.2 cm) and are often confused with ants.
 The main differences between the two species are:

 – The waist of the termites is straight, while that of ants is pinched